Useful Tips for Helping Students Transition to Independence

 This outline of the PALS Life Skills core curriculum lists varied skills needed for less impaired students to function independently.
 I know there are some that I wouldn’t have thought about!

-This is a very cool online assessment tool that gives links to assessment materials based on students’ grade and disability.
+This is a very cool online assessment tool that gives links to assessment materials based on students’ grades and disabilities.

 This is a great checklist for independence skills for teens, geared especially toward parents.